codingshreyash/KolbAcademy/readme.md

     <img src="./Screenshots/activities_demo.gif" width="300">
 </p>

-On the activities tab, users can view fun ways to stay involved at Kolb Academy at make the most of their time as students.
+On the activities tab, users can view fun ways to stay involved at Kolb Academy and make the most of their time as students.
 Here, users scroll through the top pane to see various clubs and teams they have the option of joining.

 When a club or team is clicked, the top card reflects the days and time it meets at as well as if it meets seasonally or year round.